 Until then, this is the last chapter on nibs, pheeooo, done!

-News: 10 September 2017!
-There is a new chapter on nibs in the pipeline with the focus on flex-nibs.
-Still in the making: 10 November 2017.
-It will be good!
-Finished and published!
-Here is the link: Flex Nibs
+News: There is a new chapter on flex-nibs.
+Here is the link: Fountain Pen Flex Nibs

 Above all: Enjoy!

 Ready for more?
-Go to Content and see what’s on offer.
+Go back to the start page Homepage and Content and see what’s on offer.

 I just wanted to applaud you for one of the most thorough technical posts you can find on any particular topic on the internet.
 I learned a lot about nib design, and my questions on how the ink flows in a fountain pen were more than adequately answered.